edbrad/pyACCESS/README.md

 The purpose of this application is to demonstrate the ability to externaly access the EMS Legacy MS ACCESS databases.
 This application is built using **Django**, a *Python-based* Web application framework.

-This application currently utilizes the **django-pyodbc-access** open-source library (https://github.com/EBNull/django-pyodbc-access).
+This application currently utilizes the **pyodbc** Python library to connect and read from the MS Access Database (.mdb).

 This Application is being primarily developed and maintained in a **Windows** (Windows 10) environment using **Visual Studio Code** (VSCODE).